 During a child’s formative early years, it’s so important that positive growth, wellbeing and development are supported.
-At St George’s School for Girls, we offer a quality nursery school experience, in a warm and caring environment which aims to nurture curiosity, inspire learning and promote independence for the best start in life.
+At St George’s School, we offer a quality nursery school experience, in a warm and caring environment which aims to nurture curiosity, inspire learning and promote independence for the best start in life.

-In this blog our Head of Nursery, Lisa Nettleton, discusses what your child can expect from attending our nursery and how this prepares children for the school experience.
-Click on the image below for an interactive version of the article.
+In this blog our Head of Junior School, Lisa Nettleton, discusses what your child can expect from attending our nursery and how this prepares children for the school experience.

 St George’s Nursery caters for children from age three to school age and offers individual support for every child.
 The ante preschool class is open to boys and girls aged three to four, while the preschool class is comprised solely of girls.
 This enables us to support each child's unique learning style, allowing children to flourish, whilst also encouraging peer group bonding, shared experiences and social interactions before progression into Junior School.